 Phase 1: Set up an ecosystem and enable lead generation (0-6 months)

 Marketing automation is an ecosystem made up of people, processes and technology.
 The first thing you need to do is put this ecosystem in place.
-Step one, of course, is to implement the MA software platform, for example, Eloqua or Salesforce Marketing Cloud.
-This step includes making sure that you have the right competences in your team to plan, design and implement the marketing programs using the chosen platform.
+Step one, of course, is to implement a marketing automation software platform, for example, Eloqua or Salesforce Marketing Cloud.

 The following tasks and programs could also be part of phase 1:

-Ensuring customer loyalty is important.
-Net Promoter System is a great way to do this.
+- Ensuring customer loyalty is important.
+A Net Promoter System is a great way to do this.

 Phase 2: Align sales and marketing activities and sell more (6-12 months)

-Now that the ecosystem is in place you can begin to establish programs that shorten the sales cycle and help sales people close more deals.
-Integrating marketing communications into the sales process is the right way to achieve this.
-You need programs that
+Now that the ecosystem is in place, you can build programs that shorten the sales cycle and help salespeople close more deals.
+You need programs that:

-target customers with your other products (cross-sell and upsell),
+- Target customers with other products (cross-sell and upsell)

 In this phase you also need to complete the CRM and MA integration project by bringing sales and marketing processes and people firmly together.

 Everyone wants to generate more quality leads!
 You’re at that point now, but to generate a continuous flow of high-quality leads you need to targeting prospects with sophisticated content.
 At this point, you should also put programs in place that maximise the value of your sales pipeline.
 In practice this means ensuring that not a single prospect falls between the cracks due to lack of engagement.